STaRDoGG/tag-bag/readme.txt

 	* Fix a small bug with JSON class.
 * Version 1.6.2
 	* Click tags and suggested tags can work with default WordPress Tags.
-	* The Simple Tags auto completion replace default WordPress Tags input.
+	* The Tag Bag auto completion replace default WordPress Tags input.
 	* Restore administration options.
-	* Better management of Simple Tags with WP_Scripts and WP_Styles
+	* Better management of Tag Bag with WP_Scripts and WP_Styles
 	* Add an option for auto link tags.
 	* Fix a potential error with compatibility old markers.
 	* Update french and chineese translation.